junh1024/junh1024-Documents/Audio/Surround/Home Theater Audio Formats Myths.md

 DEPENDS.
 If you have a 5.1 system, prolly no. If you have 7.1 speakers, maybe.
 Many older 5.1 titles have been reissued with a THD Atmos track which has a 7.1 mix.
 Most of them AFAIK aren't upmixes.
 So you get slightly increased resolution.

 Another benefit is [height virtualization](https://hometheaterreview.com/marantz-sr6014-92-channel-av-receiver-reviewed/) .
 Dolby and DTS have DSPs you can apply to 3D mixes to give a small height effect on a 2D system.
 It can be useful to people that can't install height speakers, or find physical height speakers distracting.
 But restrictions apply, such as not being able to apply DTS Virtual X to an Atmos soundtrack due to Dolby's AVR Mandate of 2018 which prohibits some cross-vendor DSP applications.

+### There is little difference in theory between Heights vs Tops with AVR setup on Atmos
+FALSE.
+Although Dolby recommends you put height speakers halfway up the wall between ELL & the ceiling, height speakers are actually [at the very top front](https://www.youtube.com/watch?v=-2cD9CPLMyo) of Dolby coordinate system, and Tops are actually 25% way inwards.
+So there is a small difference.

+### There is little difference in practice between Heights vs Tops with AVR setup on Atmos
+TRUE.
+With only a max 25% difference, you might be unlikely to notice a difference with speaker setting on a given layout.
+Tops will be imaged 25% inwards on a height layout, and heights will be mapped to tops on a tops layout.

+### It doesn't matter whether I choose Heights vs Tops for a given codec
+FALSE.
+You may have no height activity depending on setting.

+- Atmos: either works
+- Auro: Heights
+- DTS-X: Tops (top is mapped to height, most soundtracks are encoded to 7.1.4 height)

 ### THD Atmos may be 7.1.2
 TRUE.
 7.1.2 is due to the heavy reliance on the 7.1.2 bed, which is the maximum Atmos bed config for PT & the renderer.
 There are upmixers which can upmix to 7.1.2, so it could be an upmix.
 Or, the mixer forgot to use (more) objects inadvertently (object mixing is additional clicks in PT & needs to be connected to the renderer), or deliberately (7.1.2 file import).
 This flaw is hard to hear, as you need >=6 non-arrayed top speakers.